 If other cats or dogs are also members of your family, they probably also have ear mites.
 You will need to treat all of them simultaneously to avert reinfection back and forth between pets.
 Wash all pets’ bedding thoroughly.
 If your cat goes outdoors, ask your veterinarian about flea control products that also prevent mites on cats to prevent future ear mite misery.

-PetPremium offers 4 different level plans with flexible wellness options to be able to reimburse a big part of vet costs.
+PetPremium offers 4 different level plans with flexible preventive options to be able to reimburse a big part of vet costs.